Lumi-supercomputer/LUMI-SoftwareStack/Setup/README.md

       * What happens to the PrgEnv? **Currently the wrong version until a cpeGNU/cpeCray/cpeAMD module is loaded, improve by loading a cpe module to force a reload?**

       * What is the effect on job scripts?
+(Can be done only after global availability)

           * No reload of LUMI: You likely get the environment from the login nodes.